The Winding Engine

-If volunteers are available to take you around the building, you will move up the various different levels of the building to the top where you can experience the sheer size and power of the winding engine.
+On the guided tour, you can experience the sheer size and power of the winding engine.
 You will hear how coalminers descended into the darkness of the mine, lowered in a metal cage, controlled by the Winding Engine Driver.

 You can take a virtual tour of the Winding Engine House.